bevy-logging/bevy_logging/src/chapter_4.md

     }
 }
 ```
-`?i` just means use debug of that variable to print, otherwise you can use the macros same way as `println!`
+`?i` just means use debug of that variable to print.
+Otherwise you can use the macros the same way as `println!`

-lets first change the log level for our application to be at `trace`
+Let's first change the log level for our application to be at `trace`

 ```rust
 filter: "warn,test_spiral=trace".to_string(),